Venus' flower basket: Reproduction

+Symbiosis

 The sponges are often found to house glass sponge shrimp, usually a breeding pair, who are typically unable to exit the sponge's lattice due to their size.
+It is thought that the structure of the glass sponge is advantageous for shrimp living inside of its lattice, as they feed on particles that the sponges collect.
 Consequently, they live in and around these sponges, where the shrimp perform a mutualistic relationship with the sponge until they die.
 The shrimp live and mate in the shelter that the sponge provides, and in return they also clean the inside of the sponge.
 This may have influenced the adoption of the sponge as a symbol of undying love in Japan, where the skeletons of these sponges are presented as wedding gifts.

-Ecology

-While there is not much known about the ecology of these sponges, more research has been done on its class, Hexactinellid sponges.
-Hexactinellids in the Pacific ocean form reefs on the sea floor many of which are extinct now, but thrived in the Jurassic period.
-The role they play ecologically can be connected to their feeding on plankton in the deep sea, which produces carbon within their environments.
-Besides this, they can house many animals that reside on the seafloor, including the shrimps mentioned in previous sections.